-- Consider legislating for guaranteed access to contraception, family planning and maternal health services with specific directives on ensuring access for adolescents and youths, and marginalised population groups. - Conduct further research into the impact, causes and consequences of unsafe abortion practices.
-Legislate for access to post-abortion care, regardless of the legality of abortion, ensuring that women are not liable to prosecution for seeking such care. - Further research should be conducted to understand how legal and policy provisions for the SRHR of persons with disabilities in Vanuatu are implemented and monitored in practice.
-This should include looking at the accessibility of services; service providers' awareness and understanding of their obligations; and understanding the specific barriers experienced by people with disabilities to accessing SRHR. - Consider updating the Education Act to prohibit expulsion from school due to pregnancy or parenthood, in line with the Reviewed Gender Equity in Education Policy 2018. - Update the Public Health Act with respect to STIs and HIV, which currently mandate reporting of positive HIV status (as previously recommended by Vire in 2013).
-Updating the Act would bring it in line with the rights and protections afforded to persons with HIV and other STIs as outlined by the RMNCAH policy. - Update the Essential Drugs List to include Jadelle and Gardisil. - Conduct further research specifically into the SRH needs of sex workers and their access to SRH services to inform advocacy, policy and possible legal reform. - Develop and implement family life education syllabuses for Years 6-10 (to complement the current syllabus for Years 11-13, noting that very many young people in Vanuatu have left school by Year 11), and implement out-of-school family life education.
+- Consider legislating for guaranteed access to contraception, family planning and maternal health services with specific directive on ensuring access for adolescents and youths, and marginalised population groups. - Conduct further research into the impact, causes and consequences of unsafe abortion practices.
+Legislate for access to post abortion care regardless of the legality of abortion ensuring that women are not liable to prosecution for seeking such care. - Further research should be conducted to understand how legal and policy provisions for the SRHR of persons with disabilities in Vanuatu are implemented and monitored in practice.
+This should include looking at the accessibility of services; service providers' awareness and understanding of their obligations; and understanding the specific barriers experienced by people with disabilities themselves to accessing SRHR. - Consider updating the Education Act to prohibit expulsion from school due to pregnancy or parenthood, in line with the Reviewed Gender Equity in Education Policy 2018. - Update the Public Health Act with respect to STIs and HIV, which currently mandate reporting of positive HIV status (as previously recommended by Vire in 2013).
+Updating the Act would bring it into line with the rights and protections afforded to persons with HIV and other STIs as outlined by the RMNCAH. - Update the Essential Drugs List to include Jadelle and Gardisil. - Conduct further research specifically into the SRH needs of sex workers and their access to SRH services to inform advocacy, policy and possible law reform. - Develop and implement Family Life Education Syllabuses for Years 6-10 (to complement the current Syllabus for Years 11-13; and, noting that very many young people in Vanuatu have left school by Year 11), implement out of school Family Life Education.